 Liverpool was the UK’s first airport to be named after an individual when it was rebranded in 2001 as a lasting tribute to the Liverpool born, former Beatle, John Lennon, with the new terminal opened by Her Majesty the Queen in 2002.

-Liverpool John Lennon Airport currently handles over 5 million passengers per year with flights to over 70 destinations in the UK and across Europe and is a gateway for the City Region, the North West and North Wales.
-Improved access to a range of passenger markets, helps the Airport continue to give the City Region the competitive edge over many rival cities.
+Prior to the Covid-19 pandemic, Liverpool John Lennon Airport handled over 5 million passengers per year with flights to over 70 destinations in the UK and across Europe.
+It is a gateway for the City Region, the North West and North Wales and improved access to a range of passenger markets, helps the Airport continue to give the City Region the competitive edge over many rival cities.

 This best in class passenger experience has been recognised nationally, with the Airport winning the Best Medium-sized UK Airport award at the 2019 British Travel Awards, as voted for by the public and also the Best Airport (3-10 million passengers) at the 2019 Airport Operators Association Annual Awards.
 These awards highlight how well respected Liverpool John Lennon Airport is both by passengers and within the aviation industry too.